david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Offseason training
+- Pick heroes for offseason training
-- Different map tiles

 ## Future Features (ordered by priority)